marcduiker/durable-functions-use-cases/lessons/notifysupport.md

-# Hands-on Lab: Notify Support
+# Notify Support Challenge

 ## Goal

-The goal of this lab is to write a Function App which responds to incidents (posted as HTTP request) and notifies members of the support team so they can investigate the issue.
+The goal of this challenge is to write a Function App which responds to alerts (posted as HTTP request) and notifies members of the support team so they can investigate the issue.

 ## Flow Diagram